/r/Cimmeria

 Reviews:

 On the r/Cimmeria Reading Club, we're reading the Kull of Atlantis stories, in order of publication.
-This month we're reading and discussing "The Skull of Silence."
+This month we're reading and discussing "The Striking of the Gong."

 If you want a print or audio book to follow along, the best version is Kull: Exile of Atlantis.